gorenje/node-red-contrib-introspection/README.md

 For an introduction to these nodes, check out the [introduction screencasts](https://blog.openmindmap.org/blog/introspection).

+## Sidebar Update for Node-RED Version 5

+As Node-RED v5 introduces better sidebar management, there are now four separate sidebars definded by this package:

+- **Introspection Capture** for generating SVG images from flows
+- **Introspection MsgTrace** for message tracing
+- **Introspection Obfuscation** for export flows as obfuscated blobs
+- **Introspection Lint** for analysing flows

+Node-RED version 4 still just as one sidebar with three tabs.

 ## Sidebar Nodes

 There is no need nor requirement to deploy these nodes.
 Which implies that they also work in read-only mode of Node-RED.
 Since these nodes only provide information and make no changes, this should not be an issue.